Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

 The parameter $d$ controls the scaling behavior of the QCD-induced energy density term $\rho_H(z) \propto H^d$.
-Our analysis reveals that the best-fit values for $d$ agree with values near zero, effectively reproducing the standard expansion history of $\Lambda$CDM while introducing subtle but observationally significant deviations.
+Our analysis reveals that the best-fit values for $d$ agree with values near zero, effectively reproducing the standard expansion history of the $\Lambda$CDM while introducing subtle but observationally significant deviations.
 A positive value of $d$ indicates that this term dilutes with cosmic time, corresponding to a transient or emergent dark energy component that played a more dominant role in the past.
 In contrast, a slightly negative $d$ produces a slowly growing contribution that could eventually dominate the future expansion, potentially driving a phase of superacceleration.
-Remarkably, our constrained best-fit value, $d = -0.004^{+0.027}_{-0.057}$, remains sufficiently small to prevent any late-universe instabilities or divergences.
+Remarkably, our constrained best-fit value, $d = -0.004^{+0.027}_{-0.057}$, remains sufficiently small to prevent late-Universe instabilities or divergences.
 This result strongly suggests that the proposed QCD coupling in our model acts as a stable dynamical modification to the vacuum energy, with observational consequences that remain consistent with current cosmological data.

-Finally, as a statistical comparison between the QCD-modified model and $\Lambda$CDM, we use Akaike's Information Criterion (AIC) \cite{AIC:1974, Sugiura:1978}, defined as:
+Finally, as a statistical comparison between the QCD-modified model and the $\Lambda$CDM, we use Akaike's Information Criterion (AIC) \cite{AIC:1974, Sugiura:1978}, defined as:

-where $\chi^2$ is the chi-square of the best fit value and $k$ is the number of degrees of freedom.
+where $\chi^2$ is the chi-square of the best fit value and $k$ is the number of free parameters (fitted).
 The preferred model is the one with the lowest AIC value.
-The interpretation of the AIC difference ($\Delta$AIC) is as follows: \begin{itemize} \item If $\Delta$AIC $< 4$, both models are equally supported by the data. \item If $4 < \Delta$AIC $< 10$, the data still support the given model but less than the preferred one. \item If $\Delta$AIC $> 10$, the observations do not support the given model. \end{itemize} Furthermore, we compute the Bayesian Information Criterion (BIC) \cite{schwarz1978}, defined as:
+The interpretation of the AIC difference ($\Delta$AIC) is as follows: \begin{itemize} \item If $\Delta$AIC $< 4$, both models are equally supported by the data. \item If $4 < \Delta$AIC $< 10$, the data still support the given model but less than the preferred~one. \item If $\Delta$AIC $> 10$, the observations do not support the given model. \end{itemize} Furthermore, we compute the Bayesian Information Criterion (BIC) \cite{schwarz1978}, defined as: